 Music has a tremendous impact on a person’s state of mind.
 Classical music in particular is known to have a calming effect on the body.
 Not into classical?
 No prob!
 Listening and singing along to any genre of music can be a major stress reliever and help to increase productivity!

 Diet plays a major role in how our bodies react to stress.
 Leafy greens, oranges, salmon, and dark chocolate are just a few foods that are known to help boost the mood and lessen stress.

 Do you have tough teachers this year?
 Is there drama in your friend circle?
 Whether you get good advice from them or not, just venting to your (drama-free) friends or family about what’s stressing you is a pretty good way to get it out of your system, or at least reduce it.

-In between classes, before a test or whenever you’re feeling stress try taking a deep breath in and out (inhale five seconds, exhale five seconds) can make a huge difference.
+In between classes, before a test ,or whenever you’re feeling stressed, try taking a deep breath in and out (inhale five seconds, exhale five seconds).
+This can make a huge difference.
 Meditation, even for a short time, is one of the top ways you can destress during your very active days.

 Stress and a lack of sleep go hand in hand.
 The National Sleep Foundation recommends that teens get between eight and ten hours of sleep every night.
 Because many teens tend to stay up late and then get up early for school, they simply aren’t getting enough.
 This causes stress hormones to increase.